maxsharman/Portfolio-Projects/F1_Web_App_Project/README.md

-# Formula 1 Silverstone Gran Prix 2025 Dashboard Web App
+# Formula 1 Silverstone Grand Prix 2025 Dashboard Web App

 This project is a web application built with Python and Streamlit that visualises up-to-date Formula 1 data from the 2025 Silverstone Grand Prix.